 SERVICES & SPECIALTIES

-- Arthritis and other causes of joint stiffness and discomfort
+- Arthritis, and other causes of joint stiffness and discomfort

-- Joint replacement and other orthopedic surgeries
+- Surgery, such as joint replacement and other orthopedic surgeries

 - Musculoskeletal injuries

 - Burn rehabilitation